 Vehicle manufacturers and security companies work around the clock to stop thieves from stealing vehicles and the safeguards they put in seems to be working.
-We made a research on the most popular car brands we were able to collect information on around all 27 of the areas we considered, positioning them by percent drop on the amount of thefts in 2009/10 compared with the number of thefts in 2013/14.
+We made a research on the most popular car brands we were able to collect information on around all 27 of the areas we considered, positioning them by percent drop on a number of thefts in 2009/10 compared with the number of thefts in 2013/14.

 And these are the final results: